 Not via our sixth form – you will need to get support from the Department of Work And Pensions.
-Please follow this link https://www.gov.uk/childcare-calculator
+Please visit: www.gov.uk/childcare-calculator

 Do I get a student discount when I shop in Bolton?

-Some places will offer student discounts, your ID badge is used as evidence that you are a student.
+Some places offer student discounts.
+Your ID badge is used as evidence that you are a student.

 If I have a problem that is worrying me, who can I talk to?

-If the problem is one of organisation of your work, for example, letting things pile up, missing deadlines or not making efficient use of your study periods, then your tutor will be able to offer practical help.
-Your tutor may refer you to Mrs Hartley, or Mr Canning.
+If the problem is related to your work, such as workload, deadlines, or time management, your tutor will offer practical help.
+Your tutor may refer you to Mrs Hartley or Mrs Stephens.

-If the problem is of a subject specific nature, lack of understanding of a particular topic or a feeling that you are being overloaded with conflicting work deadlines, then talk to your subject teachers and then if necessary to either your form tutor, or Mr Canning.
+If the problem is of a subject specific nature, lack of understanding of a particular topic or a feeling that you are being overloaded with conflicting work deadlines, then talk to your subject teachers and then, if necessary, to either your form tutor or Mrs Stephens.

 Do you have a Support Service at Sixth Form?

-We have a support service at sixth form.
-For appointments please contact Mr Canning.
-Details are advertised in The Sixth Form area.
+We do have a support service at sixth form.
+For appointments, please contact Mrs Stephens.
+Details are advertised in the Sixth Form common area.

 What will the Sixth Form do to support my general health and well-being?

-There may be times over the next two years when you feel under pressure and stressed.
-In such situations you are encouraged to talk to your tutor, or failing that the Head of Sixth Form or your Year head.
+Over the next two years, there may be times when you feel under pressure and stressed.
+In such situations, you are encouraged to talk to your Form Tutor, your Head of Year or the Head of Sixth Form.

-If you would prefer not to discuss your problems in a school environment then you should consider making an appointment with your GP, or using one of the helplines advertised in the Sixth Form area.
+If you would prefer not to discuss your problems in a school environment, you should consider making an appointment with your GP or using one of the helplines advertised in the Sixth Form area.

-If I have a problem with my academic work, who can I talk to?
+Who can I talk to if I have a problem with my academic work?

-If the problem is subject specific nature, lack of understanding of a particular topic or a feeling that you are being overloaded with conflicting work deadlines, then talk to your subject teachers and then if necessary to either your form tutor, Mr Canning.
+If the problem is subject specific nature, lack of understanding of a particular topic or a feeling that you are being overloaded with conflicting work deadlines, then talk to your subject teachers and then if necessary to either your form tutor, Mrs Stephens.

-If I am unhappy on my course what can I do?
+If I am unhappy with my course, what can I do?

-If you are considering changing courses, then you should discuss your plans with your tutor and then with Mr Canning.
+If you consider changing courses, you should discuss your plans with your tutor and then with Mr Canning.
 You need to complete a subject change form.

-Once we are satisfied that you have thought through all the issues surrounding a change of subject, and discussed them with your parents, you will be allowed to make a subject change.
-All such changes need to be authorised by the Head of Sixth Form and are subject to a supportive parental agreement and sufficient space being available in the relevant sets.
-However, course changes will not normally be possible after the 30th September in any one year.
+Once we are satisfied that you have thought through all the issues surrounding a change of subject and discussed them with your parents, you will be allowed to make a subject change.
+All such changes need to be authorised by the Head of Sixth Form and are subject to a supportive parental agreement and sufficient space available in the relevant sets.
+However, course changes will not usually be possible after the 30th September in any year.

 What facilities are available to help me study independently?

 The ability to work independently is essential to success in Sixth Form.
-In fact, independent learning is what distinguishes Sixth Form study to study in school.
-You will find that the more efficiently you use this time, the better your eventual level of success will be and you will take less work home.
+Independent learning is what distinguishes Sixth Form study to study in school.
+You will find that the more efficiently you use this time, the better your eventual level of success will be, and you will take less work home.

-No-one is born knowing about information retrieval, and we understand that it takes time to get used to such a large collection.
-Learning Resources staff are happy to help you learn how to find information quickly and efficiently, a skill which will stand you in good stead throughout your time at Sixth Form and beyond.
+No one is born knowing about information retrieval, and we understand that it takes time to get used to such a large collection.
+Mrs Wilson, Our Librarian and Learning Resources staff, are happy to help you learn how to find information quickly and efficiently, a skill which will stand you in good stead throughout your time at Sixth Form and beyond.

 Is there a dress code for Sixth Form Students?

 The dress code for Sixth Form students was introduced after extensive consultation with students, staff, parents and governors.
-The code is appreciated by students and the sixth form expects students to adhere to its agreed provisos.
-The underlying principle is that dress must be appropriate in an 11 – 18 school environment and a work place.
+Students appreciate the code, and the Sixth Form expects students to adhere to its agreed provisos.
+The underlying principle is that dress must be appropriate in an 11 – 18 school environment and a workplace.

 Are there any rules at Sixth Form?

-We don’t have lots of rules and regulations.
-We do however expect high standards of behaviour, including attendance and punctuality, and these are set out clearly in our student code of conduct.
-As we are preparing you for your future employment we try to make our code of conduct as close as possible to what will find in the workplace.
+We don't have lots of rules and regulations, however, we expect high standards of behaviour, including attendance and punctuality, and these are set out clearly in our student code of conduct.

-We are a Sixth Form with students of different nationalities and abilities, therefore it is important that we operate in an environment of tolerance and respect.
-We don’t accept any form of bullying, harassment or discrimination and have appropriate procedures in place.
+We are a Sixth Form with students of different nationalities and abilities.
+Therefore we must operate in an environment of tolerance and respect.
+We don't accept any form of bullying, harassment or discrimination and have appropriate procedures in place.

 There is no accommodation at Rivington and Blackrod Sixth Form.